Preparing to study HisKingdom.Us

 Four suggestions for getting the most out of your experience

-1. A time – Choose a daily time for quiet prayer and guided meditation.
+1. A time and place – Choose a daily time in a dedicated place for quiet prayer and guided meditation.
 An excellent resource for getting started in this activity, especially if you’ve never done it before or have gotten out of the habit, is Bob Sorge’s small book Reset, which is available here in printed form as well as in electronic versions.
 I’ve prepared a brief Reset Prayer Outline of the essentials of Bob’s approach to daily devotions and can also recommend an excellent and classic devotional book to accompany your meditations composed entirely of Scripture verses compiled over a century ago by the Samuel Bagster family.

 2. Bible study – How do you go about adding a study of the Bible to your daily devotions?
 First, it’s helpful to have an easily readable, annotated Bible like the ESV Study Bible.
 Then it’s good to have a regular plan.
 One Daily Bible Reading Plan, which works well for many people and takes a modest amount of time will allow you to read the entire 66 books of the Bible at least once in a little over 2 years’ time, is set up like this.
 Divide the Bible into 3 sections: the New Testament, the Old Testament, and the Book of Psalms.
 Read one chapter a day in each section, starting on Day 1 with Matthew 1, Genesis 1, and Psalm 1.
 Allow what you’ve just read to settle in your mind as part of your regular devotional time, then advance one chapter in each section every day.
 When you reach the end of a section, go back to the beginning of it again.
 You’ll cover the Old Testament in 26 months, during which time you will have read through the New Testament three times and the Book of Psalms five times!
 Feel free to take detours from your regular routine to read Books and Chapters of the Bible that are specifically pertinent to the material you’re studying in our website at the time.